EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/README.md

 # PostgreSQL-FastAPI-React-Fullstack-App
-This repository contains a full-stack web application using FastAPI as the backend and React as the frontend.
+This repository contains a full stack web application using FastAPI as the backend and React as the frontend.
 The backend is powered by a PostgreSQL database, which you can set up manually following the provided instructions.

 The project is split into two main guides: